JerryCha/Monash-Eats/README.md

 # Monash-Eats
-Team 34 implements MONASH EATS.
+Imeplementation work of MONASH EATS done by team34